-When the temperature rises, it’s time to swap the pants for a pair of shorts.
-They are a great option for summer and hot weather hiking and we recommend that you have a pair of shorts at your disposal the next time you hit the trail.
-Shorts have the edge over their competitors (zip-offs, pants) because of their lightness and excellent breathability.
+When the temperature starts to climb, it’s time to ditch the pants and opt for a pair of shorts.
+They make a great choice for summer and hot weather hiking, and we highly recommend having a pair of shorts on hand for your next trail adventure.
+Shorts have the edge over their competitors such as zip-offs and pants because of their lightweight design and excellent breathability.
 We know that the process of finding the best hiking shorts can be tedious and slow.
 That’s why we wrote this guide – to help you find the right hiking shorts for your needs.
-In this post, we compare 15 best models for men of 2021.
+In this post, we compare the 20 best models for men in 2023.
 As usual, we review all sorts of hiking shorts – for large and tight budgets as well as for different styles of travel, and various specific uses.

-In the buying advice section, we focused our analysis on those metrics that matter the most.
-These include fabrics, breathability, functionality, weight, style, prices, etc. This section covers practically everything you need to know about how to choose the best hiking shorts for your next adventure.
-If interested in knowing more about women’s hiking shorts, we recommend you to check out our article on the topic.
+In the buying advice section, we have analyzed the most important metrics that matter when selecting hiking shorts, such as fabrics, breathability, functionality, weight, style, prices, and more.
+This section provides you with all the information you need to choose the best hiking shorts for your next adventure.
+If you’re looking for more information on women’s hiking shorts, we suggest checking out our article dedicated to the topic.

 For more of our top gear recommendations for warm conditions, check out the Best Zip-Off Trousers for Hiking and Backpacking.